 If you are grieving I hope that you remember the love the most.

-I appreciate that in the beginning of the grieving process, the love may be painful to recall.
+I appreciate that at the beginning of the grieving process, the love may be painful to recall.
 It may not feel like love.
 It may feel more like sadness and loss.
 Even the happy memories may bring you to tears.

 It is perfectly okay to admit you are not okay.” – Unknown

-When we are grieving we often put on a happy face, smile and pretend we are okay when inside our hearts are breaking.
+When we are grieving we often put on a happy face, smile, and pretend we are okay when inside our hearts are breaking.
 We smile when we want to cry.

 At a time of loss, it’s okay to NOT be okay.

-While people might be uncomfortable with crying and outpourings of emotion, our pain has to be released somehow.
+While people might be uncomfortable with crying and outpouring of emotion, our pain has to be released somehow.
 Better through tears than through anger and indulging in our vices which will take us down a darker path.

 Also remember it’s okay to ask for help.
 If you need it, seek out help from a professional grief counselor.
-Make use of any free Government provided grief counselling services available to you.
+Make use of any free Government provided grief counseling services available to you.
 Research into what is available, there might be more options than you realize.

 Let family and friends be there for you but most importantly reach out to a professional if you need it.